davidemms/OrthoFinder/README.md

 ### Results Files: Comparative Genomics Statistics Directory
 1. **Duplications_per_Orthogroup.tsv** is a tab separated text file that gives the number of duplications identified in each orthogroup.
 This master file for this data is Gene_Duplication_Events/Duplications.tsv.

-2. **Duplications_per_Species_Tree_Node.tsv** is a tab separated text file that gives the number of duplications identified as occuring along each branch of the species tree.
+2. **Duplications_per_Species_Tree_Node.tsv** is a tab separated text file that gives the number of duplications identified as occurring along each branch of the species tree.
 This master file for this data is Gene_Duplication_Events/Duplications.tsv.

 3. **Orthogroups_SpeciesOverlaps.tsv** is a tab separated text file that contains the number of orthogroups shared between each species-pair as a square matrix.